silviot/edx-platform-wiki/xblock-and-course-addressing.md

 #### Usage id key class

-`UsageKey` is a key which an xblock can use as the usage id: identifies a particularly xblock in a particular xblock tree (which may or may have a course as its root). xblocks which usages identify have not only `Scope.content` fields but also `Scope.children` and `Scope.settings` fields.
+`UsageKey` is an xblock usage id: that is, it identifies a particularly xblock in a particular xblock tree (which may or may have a course as its root). xblocks which usages identify have not only `Scope.content` fields but also `Scope.children` and `Scope.settings` fields.
 This class adds support for one more property:
 * `block_id`: a string id for the xblock which is guaranteed to be unique within the context of its course.
 It is not invertible by itself.
 * `from_course_block_ids(course_id, block_id)`: returns a `UsageKey` such that `UsageKey.from_course_block_ids(key.course_id, key.block_id) == key`
 * `category`?
 Does it make sense to require the services to answer `category` queries given usage keys or to make `category` something apps should get from the xblock instance or modulestore? `BlockUsageLocator` instances do not know the `category` of their xblocks.
 * `course_id`?
 If the usage key was retrieved in the context of a `CourseKey`, it would seem reasonable to be able to retrieve the course_id or `CourseKey` from the usage id.
 Some usage keys will be to usages not in the context of a course; so, it won't make sense for those (e.g., from an orphaned xblock tree fragment) This property is `None` if the usage was not retrieved as part of a course.

 `Location`: the `Location` class is a concrete implementation of this key class.
-Note that its implementation of `block_id` combines the information from the old `category` and `name` fields. `Location` is not a complete id; so, we may require that instantiating a `Location` requires passing a `CourseId` unlike the current system.
+Note that its implementation of `block_id` combines the information from the old `category` and `name` fields. `Location` is not a complete id; so, we will require that instantiating a `Location` requires passing a `CourseId` unlike the current system.
 Given a `CourseId`, a `Location` is unique.
 The current Mongo system has a bug in that it uses only the `Location` as a key and thus cannot handle courses whose ids vary purely in their "run".

 `BlockUsageLocator`: the `LocatorService` defines the existing `BlockUsageLocator` concrete implementation of usage key ids.
 In addition to the above properties and functions, this supports the following which only the persistence layer should count on.
 * `version` which returns a unique id for the version such that any other `BlockUsageLocator` with the same version is guaranteed to exist in the same snapshot at the same time.